-Today’s employees routinely use digital tools to manage their personal lives.
-They use them for banking, shopping, fitness, even dating – and they’re coming to expect a similar level of convenience and connectivity in their professional lives too.
+Today’s employees routinely use digital tools to manage their personal lives — for banking, shopping, fitness, and even dating — and now expect a similar level of convenience and connectivity in their professional environments.

-A mobile-first employee experience platform can bring everyone together, no matter where they’re working.
-It gives every employee a sense of belonging, as well as the praise and regular communication that makes work more fulfilling.
+A mobile-first employee experience platform, such as Blink, bridges that gap by bringing everyone together wherever they work.
+It gives each employee a stronger sense of belonging, supports regular recognition, and creates continuous communication that makes work more fulfilling.

 Enhanced employee engagement

 Low employee engagement costs the global economy $8.8 trillion, according to Gallup.
-The employee experience platforms on our list facilitate two-way communication, employee recognition, and collaboration.
-They improve employee engagement and help you build a more loyal, satisfied, and productive team.
+Employee experience platforms like Blink enable two-way communication, recognition, and collaboration that increase loyalty, satisfaction, and productivity.

 Streamlined HR processes